 In other circumstances, the problems are simply caused by poor oral hygiene, in which case we can prescribe mouthwash with diluted hydrogen peroxide to provide a deeper clean.
 In severe cases or cases of disease-induced or genetic disfigurement or advanced stages of a disease, surgery may be required.

-Drs.
-Scheetz & Rekos: Oral & Maxillofacial Surgeons of Ohio can help you to find a perfect and lasting solution to get you your confidence and functionality back.
+Rekos & Border Oral Surgery can help you to find a perfect and lasting solution to get you your confidence and functionality back.
 You can have full confidence that you will be back to your old self in no time, and we can take care of you each step of the way.
 Just give us a call today!